willemk100/Gr14_BFB321_Semester_Project/readME.md

 # Wian du Toit
 - Edited vendor_main.html to display certain order information according to the Order Status of a selected Order ID.
 - Edited vendor_analytics_trends.html to display information in the table, comparing two selected menu items, accoring to user-selected criteria.
+Also added code for the table headings for visual improvements.
+- Created vendor_analytics_forecasting.html and imported the data from ordering.sql to be displayed in a table showing predicted forecasts/demands for each individual menu item.
+- Edited table elements in vendor_analytics_ABC.html for visual improvements.
+Also corrected the footer layout for this page.
+- Worked on all of these pages' python section in app.py to connect the backend with the frontend.

 ---